lexibank/tlopo/out/vol2/chapter7.md

 Oceanic languages make some distinctions between properties of inanimates and properties of animates that are not made in European languages, and vice versa.
 In most Oceanic languages there are distinct words for ‘old’ as applied to inanimate objects and ‘old’ as applied to human beings, and different temperature terms for the physical environment and for the human body.
 This appears to have been true in POc as well, where _&ast;[ma]tuqa_ ‘ripe, mature, adult, old’ was used of animates and POc _&ast;tuqaRi_ ‘long ago, old’ and _&ast;rapu-ka_ ‘old’ of inanimates.

 Property words in European languages are typically adjectives.
 It is fairly certain, however, that POc did not have a separate adjective word class.
-Instead, it had a small subclass of nouns and a large subclass of verbs that were used to express properties (see vol. 1, pp.34–35).
+Instead, it had a small subclass of nouns and a large subclass of verbs that were used to express properties (see [vol.1,34](../contributions/1-2#p-34)–35).
 For convenience, I have named these adjectival nouns and adjectival verbs.
 The test of whether a noun or verb is adjectival is that it can occur without any additional morphology as the modifier of a noun.
 However, these subclasses have undergone various redistributions in different Oceanic languages, and this can sometimes make it difficult to determine whether a given reconstruction was a noun or a verb.
 [Ross](../sources/Ross1998a) ([1998a](../sources/Ross1998a)) gives a detailed study of the syntax of POc adjectival categories and of subsequent developments, and a second study ([Ross 1998b](../sources/Ross1998b)) focuses on the fate of adjectival verbs and nouns in certain Western Oceanic languages.

 <a id="p-194"></a>